-The Model Minority Myth is certainly an insidious stereotype that permeates American society.
+The Model Minority Myth is certainly an insidious stereotype.
+It permeates American society.
 Unfortunately, it has been ingrained in American culture for almost 60 years and continues to be reinforced by the mainstream media and entertainment industries.

-It will not be eradicated overnight and will likely take years, if ever, for it to be eradicated from the American psyche.
+It will not be eradicated overnight and will likely take years, if ever, for it to be eliminated from the American psyche.
 So with this backdrop, rather than tackle what is likely a long-term battle, focus on how to use it to your advantage in the immediate term.
-Use it to establish credibility with your bosses and co-workers by fulfilling only the positive aspects of the stereotype which can help you climb the corporate ladder.
+Use it to establish credibility with your bosses and co-workers.
+Fulfill only the positive aspects of the stereotype which can help you climb the corporate ladder.

 For example, hard work, diligence, and loyalty are necessary ingredients for any aspiring professional.
 Validate this through your work and actions.
-However, as you build greater internal credibility, use this social currency to branch out and demonstrate the leadership qualities that your company rewards.
+However, as you build greater internal credibility, use this social currency to branch out.
+Demonstrate the leadership qualities that your company rewards.

-Volunteer to speak in front of the team, present ideas to senior management, meet clients – whatever your firm associates with leadership.
+Volunteer to speak in front of the team.
+Present ideas to senior management.
+Meet clients.
+Whatever your firm associates with leadership.
 Demonstrate publicly the traits and stereotypes that your company values in their leaders.
 You will slowly break the mold by showing, and not telling, others that you have what it takes.
-Being an Asian American in the workforce comes with a lot of baggage but you need to walk before you can run.
+Being an Asian American in the workforce comes with a lot of baggage.

 I feel like I’m on an island at work.
 Where can I go to find mentors to help me navigate the workplace and put myself in a positive light?

 You have rightly identified that having mentors are critical to your career success.
-They can impart upon you the wisdom of their own follies and can give you fair warning about career roadblocks ahead.
-So definitely seek them out.
+They can impart upon you the wisdom of their own follies.
+They can give you fair warning about career roadblocks ahead.
+Seek them out.

-However, before you seek out a mentor, I believe it is important to first acknowledge that fundamentally all people are self-interested.
+Before you go hunting, acknowledge that fundamentally all people are self-interested.
 That includes even well meaning mentors who appear to ask for nothing in return.
 Most mentors (present company included) see magnanimity as a way to feel good about themselves and give back to society.
 Generally, all they ask for in return is gratitude and the feeling of having made a positive difference.

-Ideally, you should try to find a mentor at work who is positively inclined to help you because they see emotional benefit in doing so or they simply like you.
+Ideally, you should try to find a mentor at work who is positively inclined to help you because they see emotional benefit in doing so.
+Or they simply like you.
 Try to appeal to whatever will appeal to your potential mentor most.
-If the mentor is also your boss then it’s an added bonus because they will look out for you at key moments like promotion or compensation time.
+If the mentor is also your boss then it’s an added bonus.
+They will look out for you at key moments like promotion or compensation time.
 However, don’t just rely on their kindness.
 Make sure you do a great job for them and determine what other ways you can help your mentor.